 Whilst working for Bridgend County Borough Council, Lowri undertook the County’s Buildings at Risk survey.
 This involved visiting all 359 listed buildings in the County, undertaking a visual condition assessment and the submission of a final survey report to Cadw.
 This survey was added to those submitted from all other local authorities across Wales to form a country wide survey.

 When working as Street Scene Manager for Ceredigion County Council, Lowri actively engaged, communicated and canvassed the views of the local community ensuring that funds were spent on creating a street scene that residents enjoy.
 She was instrumental in introducing a cross-boundary approach to environmental improvement schemes, ensuring that internal and external funding streams (e.g. Tidy Towns, Objective 1, SRA and Housing Renewal) were combined to ensure cost effective sustainable schemes that had maximum impact with community and stakeholder involvement.
 In addition, she directly line managed a team of 8 staff who ran the day-to-day duties of the county's harbours and car parks.

-On a daily working basis Lowri promotes a ‘regular contact’ policy with all relevant parties, including clients, funders, staff and volunteers, in order to ensure efficiency and a high quality sustainable end project.
-She uses a variety of consultation, interpretation and information methods including the preparation and presentation of monitoring reports and strategic documents; the writing of information packs, leaflets, press releases and exhibition boards; presentations at public meetings; and face-to-face meetings.
+On a daily basis Lowri promotes a ‘regular contact’ policy with all relevant parties, including clients, funders, staff and volunteers, in order to ensure efficiency and a high quality sustainable end project.
+She uses a variety of consultation, interpretation and information methods including the preparation and presentation of monitoring reports and strategic documents; the writing of information packs, leaflets, press releases and exhibition boards; presentations at public meetings; social media posts and face-to-face meetings.